From compliance to confidence: Mastering the new CMMC 2.0 requirements

 With the CMMC Final Rule now in effect, defense contractors must take several steps to become compliant and properly flow down the compliance requirements to their subcontractors.
 Some key actions to take include:

-Based on the type of information your organization handles, determine the appropriate CMMC level for your organization.
+Based on the type of sensitive information or CUI your organization handles, you should determine the appropriate CMMC level for your organization.
 This will guide your compliance efforts and help you identify the specific requirements you need to meet.

 - Level 1: Basic protection of FCI, requiring an annual self-assessment.